hernad/hodoo-mobile/input/PLAN.md

 [ ] Odoo api key parameter can be entered directly or via option QR-CODE which will read QR code

-[ ] Create button "Check internet"
+[X] Create button "Check internet"

 - Test internet access

+[ ] "Save button" and load on start

+Save button will persist all parameters to local storage.
+When application start, all these parameters will initialized from storage.

 ## Notes